 2.21 Where New Forest district is above the county and national levels in terms of employment concentration is manufacturing, construction and 'other services', which predominantly relates to tourism.
-Where the New Forest most significantly lags behind Hampshire and the UK is employment in higher value added services such as information & communications, real estate, and finance & insurance.
+Where the New Forest most significantly lags behind Hampshire and the UK is employment in higher value added services notable information & communications and finance & insurance.
 This is a problem as these sectors are major drivers of competitiveness, economic growth and prosperity.
 Knowledge-intensive employment is also underrepresented in the area as the sectors under this category only make up 11.8% of all employees, compared to 20.4% in Hampshire and 20% in the UK.
 This relates back to the previous section on skills and lack thereof.